The name “complex analysis” is unfortunate. It’s called complex because it studies functions of complex numbers, which are also unfortunately named.

 The best known example of this is contour integration.
 The integral of a complex function along a closed path doesn’t depend on the path itself but on certain values (“residues”) associated with places inside the path where the function has a singularity.
 This means that it is often easier to integrate a real function of a real variable by converting it into a problem involving a contour integral in the complex plane.

 Another example of where people simplify a problem by introducing complex functions is generating functions.
-In calculus, you might have a homework problem to find the power series coefficients of a a function.
+In calculus, you might have a homework problem to find the power series coefficients of a function.
 Generating functions turn this on its head, taking a sequence of numbers and making them the power series coefficients of a function.
 (Electrical engineers do the same thing in signal processing, but they talk about z-transforms rather than generating functions, though they’re essentially the same thing.)
 Generating functions make discrete problems easier by turning them into continuous problems.
 Complex analysis techniques applied to these generating functions can squeeze out additional information, such as asymptotic bounds on the coefficients of the series.

-If you’d like help using the power of complex analysis to simplify your work, please give me a call or send me an email.
+If you’d like help using the power of complex analysis to simplify your work, please call or email to discuss your project.